brenxm/Learnable/FunctionalRequirement_v0.1.md

 - **Linear Navigation Focus**:
     - Embedding the engagement question within the topic page ensures a seamless, linear flow of learning, reducing cognitive load and maintaining focus on the current topic without disrupting the user’s concentration.

-3. ## <a id="fr-002"></a>Assistive AI Chat
+3. ## <a id="fr-005"></a>Assistive AI Chat
-**Requirement ID**: FR-002
+**Requirement ID**: FR-005

 **UI Requirement**: UI-003.5

 **Descriptions**:
 - The system shall be accessible within the Lecture Scene (SC-003), utilizing a vertical sliding behavior within its own UI layer.
 Users can open or close the chat system via a toggle button within the Lecture Scene.
 - The system shall maintain context awareness by tracking both the topic and chat history for interactions between the chat assistant and users.
-The system shall erase the chat history once moved forward to different topic.
+The system shall erase the chat history once moved forward to a different topic.
 - The system shall provide **dedicated fields** with **specialized formatting support** and ensure compatability to standard rendering for entering programming code or mathematical equations.
 It will automatically detect such inputs and prompt users to embed a **special field** for the detected format.
 Users can also manually embed these **dedicated fields** via button in the chat text field.
-   - The system shall support multiple dedicated fields within the input flow, each functioning as a self-contained unit. users shall be able to create, delete, and navigate between these fields, as well as return to a standard text input.
+- The system shall support multiple dedicated fields within the input flow, each functioning as a self-contained unit.
+Users shall be able to create, delete, and navigate between these fields, as well as return to a standard text input.
 - The system shall provide additional keyboard input for commonly used characters when the typing keyboard and a special container mode is active, reducing the need for users to browse the default keyboard system.
 UI buttons that simulate keyboard keys shall be available while users are typing. (e.g., **tab** button for tab spaces when writing a programming code)

+#### Acceptance Criteria
+- Users

-4. ### Table of Contents
+4. ## Table of Contents
    - **Requirement ID**: FR-003
    - **UI Requirement**: UI-003.4
    - **Descriptions**: